Gauravfriska/rock-paper-scissors-ai/README.md

 ## 1. Project Description

-This project is a modern reimagining of Rock-Paper-Scissors, built with a Streamlit frontend and powered by Google's Gemini 1.5 Flash model.
+This project is a modern reimagining of Rock-Paper-Scissors, built with a Streamlit frontend and powered by Agent Development Kit (Google ADK).

 Instead of simple if-else logic, an AI Referee agent analyzes every move.
 It validates rules, enforces the special "Bomb" mechanic (limited to one use per game), and provides dynamic, funny, and context-aware commentary for every round.
 The application also features a chat mode where users can ask the referee questions about strategy or rules in real-time.